Yamato-Security/hayabusa/README.md

 You can use the `pivot-keywords-list` command to create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc... as well as correlate events.

-Important: by default, hayabusa will return results from all events (informational and higher) so we highly recommend combining the `pivot-keywords-list` command with the `-m` or `--min-level` option.
+Important: by default, hayabusa will return results from all events (informational and higher) so we highly recommend combining the `pivot-keywords-list` command with the `-m, --min-level` option.
 For example, start off with only creating keywords from `critical` alerts with `-m critical` and then continue with `-m high`, `-m medium`, etc...
 There will most likely be common keywords in your results that will match on many normal events, so after manually checking the results and creating a list of unique keywords in a single file, you can then create a narrowed down timeline of suspicious activity with a command like `grep -f keywords.txt timeline.csv`.

 ```
 Usage: pivot-keywords-list <INPUT> [OPTIONS]